Railway freight transportation tariffs were indexed at 9% in 2016.

 - combined tariffs – (amount of the fixed rate per 1 trip for a certain tariff distance and when travelling above this tariff distance – payment at a fixed rate for each km).

-As of 1 January 2015, the existing tariffs in the regulated sector were indexed by Order No. 280-t/1 of the Russian Federal Tariffs Service dated 5 December 2014:
+As of 1 January 2016, the existing tariffs in the regulated sector were indexed by Order No. 1227/15 of the Russian Federal Tariffs Service dated 10 December 2014:

-In the de-regulated sector, tariffs were indexed for long-haul travel in first class sleeping railcars and compartment railcars at 5%.
+- tariffs for travel in second-class sleeping railcars and sitting railcars were indexed at 11.6%;

-Tariffs for freight transit via the railways of CIS member states, Georgia and Baltic nations are set based on the rates of the CIS Tariff Policy in effect as part of the Tariff Agreement of Railway Administrations of CIS Member Nations dated 17 February 1993.
+One such treaty is the Tariff Agreement of Railway Administrations (Railways) of CIS Member States dated 17 February 1993.
+Tariffs for freight transit via the railways of Russia are set based on the rules and rates of the CIS Tariff Policy in effect as part of this agreement.

-With the enactment on 1 January 2015 of the Eurasian Economic Union (EEU) Treaty, which was signed by the presidents of Russia, Belarus and Kazakhstan in Astana on 29 May, freight transit via Russia’s railway network from Kazakhstan to Belarus and back as well as transit from Kazakhstan and Belarus to other countries via Russian ports takes according to the unified tariff denominated in the national currency contained in section 2 of Price List No.
+With the enactment on 1 January 2015 of the Eurasian Economic Union (EAEU) Treaty, which was signed by the presidents of Russia, Belarus and Kazakhstan in Astana on 29 May, freight transit via Russia’s railway network from Kazakhstan to Belarus and back as well as transit from Kazakhstan and Belarus to other countries via Russian ports takes place according to the unified tariff denominated in the national currency contained in Price List No. 10-01 “Tariffs for freight transportation and infrastructure services rendered by Russian railways”.

 Tariff policy on transit freight shipments